MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/prometheus-remote-write-virtual-machines.md

 1. Select **Managed Identity**.
 1. Choose **Select members**.
 1. In the **Managed identity** dropdown list, select **User-assigned managed identity**.
-1. Select the user-assigned identity that you want to use, and then click **Select**.
+1. Select the user-assigned identity that you want to use, and then choose **Select**.

     :::image type="content" source="media/prometheus-remote-write-virtual-machines/select-members.png" lightbox="media/prometheus-remote-write-virtual-machines/select-members.png" alt-text="Screenshot that shows selecting members and a user-assigned managed identity for a data collection rule.":::

 1. Select **Review + assign** to complete the role assignment.

-#### Assign the managed identity to a virtual machine or virtual machine scale set
+#### Assign the managed identity to a virtual machine or a virtual machine scale set

 > [!IMPORTANT]
-> To complete the steps in this section, you must have Owner or User Access Administrator permissions for the virtual machine or virtual machine scale set.
+> To complete the steps in this section, you must have Owner or User Access Administrator permissions for the virtual machine or the virtual machine scale set.

-1. In the Azure portal, go to the cluster, virtual machine, or virtual machine scale set's page.
+1. In the Azure portal, go to the page for the cluster, virtual machine, or virtual machine scale set.
 1. Select **Identity**.
 1. Select **User assigned**.
 1. Select **Add**.
-1. Select the user assigned managed identity that you created, then select **Add**.
+1. Select the user-assigned managed identity that you created, and then select **Add**.

     :::image type="content" source="media/prometheus-remote-write-virtual-machines/assign-user-identity.png" lightbox="media/prometheus-remote-write-virtual-machines/assign-user-identity.png" alt-text="Screenshot that shows the pane for adding a user-assigned managed identity.":::